Esri/solutions-raster-functions/README.md

 * Download the solutions-raster-functions repo to your local computer and unzip it to a local drive location preferably route of C:
 * Read information on building raster functions which can be found  here (https://github.com/Esri/raster-functions/wiki) and here (https://github.com/Esri/raster-functions) and here for Python raster functions (https://github.com/Esri/raster-functions/wiki/PythonRasterFunction)
-* Information on how to build / modify raster functions within ArcMAp can be found here (https://desktop.arcgis.com/en/desktop/latest/manage-data/raster-and-images/accessing-the-raster-function-template-editor.htm) and information for ArcGIS Pro can be found here (http://pro.arcgis.com/en/pro-app/help/data/imagery/apply-functions-to-a-dataset.htm)
+* Information on how to build / modify raster functions within ArcMap can be found here (https://desktop.arcgis.com/en/desktop/latest/manage-data/raster-and-images/accessing-the-raster-function-template-editor.htm) and information for ArcGIS Pro can be found here (http://pro.arcgis.com/en/pro-app/help/data/imagery/apply-functions-to-a-dataset.htm)

 * These raster functions are designed to work with mosaic datasets only and only with NAM data in the NetCDF format.
 If the user wants to use other data formats then the raster functions and associated python scripts will have to be edited.